microsoft/microsoft-ui-xaml-specs/active/PipsPager/PipsPager.md

       SelectedPageIndex="{x:Bind Path=Gallery.SelectedIndex, Mode=TwoWay}" />
 </StackPanel>
 ```

 #### Pip and Button customization

 The navigational buttons and pips are able to be customized via the PreviousButtonStyle, NextButtonStyle, SelectedPipStyle, and DefaultPipStyle.

-If the PreviousButtonStyle or NextButtonStyle sets the Visibility, Opacity, or IsEnabled properties on the navigational button, it will take precedence over PreviousButtonVisibility or NextButtonVisibility respectively.
+If the PreviousButtonStyle or NextButtonStyle sets the Visibility property on the navigational button, it will take precedence over PreviousButtonVisibility or NextButtonVisibility respectively unless they are set to the PipsPagerButtonVisibility value, "Collapsed".
+If the PreviousButtonVisibility or NextButtonVisibility is set to "Collapsed", the styles set will not overwrite the Visibility of the button itself.

 Similarly, the SelectedPipStyle and DefaultPipStyle will take precedence over the values in the theme resources.